tanpx12/zk-rollup-tutorial/README.md

 - In order to run this tutorial, you need to install these following tools:
   * zkutil
   * circom
   * snarkjs
+- After install these tools, run `npm install` to install the library that we use in this tutorial ( make sure that you have `nodejs` installed ).
 - We also assume that you have some basic knowledge about zero knowledge and cryptography.
 If you don't, check out these articles about zero knowledge:
  \\ Techfi article
-- Without further ado let's build some zk Rollup :D

 ## 1. Verify a simple circuit
   In case you forgot a little bit about circom and what is it for, this example will remind you about that and also show you how to combine `zkutil`, `circom` and `snarkjs` to create a circuit and verify it.
+If you already familiar with `circom`, `snarkjs` and `zkutil` then you can skip this part.

   In this example, we will create a simple circuit that take two number **a** and **b** as inputs, multiply them together and assign the result to an output number **c**.
 The purpose of this example is to prove that someone knows 2 number **a** and **b** without reveal the value of it.
   First, we have the circuit: